cosent/plonesocial.microblog/README.rst

 This package provides a building block for Plone integrators who want to create a custom social business solution in Plone.

 If you're an end-user looking for a pre-integrated solution, you should install `plonesocial.suite`_ instead.

 plonesocial.microblog
 =====================

-Plonesocial.microblog provides a 'native' Plone microblogging solution that stores status updates in a performance-optimized annotation on the Site Root.
+Plonesocial.microblog provides a 'native' Plone microblogging solution that stores status updates in a performance-optimized site utility.

 This component provides only the status update form and storage.
 To display the stored microblog messages, use `plonesocial.activitystream`_ in combination with plonesocial.microblog, or install the full `plonesocial.suite`_.

 Plonesocial.microblog provides a microblogging solution for Plone using core content types only, without any external dependencies.
 It does not require an external service and can be set up and run with a normal Plone buildout configuration.

-The intention is to make this native solution as fast and as scalable as possible.
+The intention is to make this native solution as simple and as fast as possible.
+The current implementation can handle more than 100 new messages per second in a stock Plone installation on outdated hardware.

 status
 ------

 Alpha.
 This package is under active development and changes in backward-incompatible and forward-incompatible ways.
+That said, it is usable out of the box.

 Plonesocial